wbcchsyn/python-thread_utils/docs/README.rst

        class Foo(object):
            @classmethod
-           @thread_utils.async(daemon=False)
+           @thread_utils.actor(daemon=False)
            def foo(cls):
                pass

-    This decorator doesn't affect to thread safty, so it depends on the invoked callable whether decorated will be thread safe or not.
+    This decorator doesn't affect to thread safty, so it depends only on the invoked callable whether the decorated will be thread safe or not.

-  thread_utils.Pool

-    A class to pool worker threads and do tasks parallel using them.
-The worker threads are reused specified times for performance.
-The progress and the result of invoked callable can be seen through the Future object.

-    See `Pool Objects`_ for more detail.
+  thread_utils.async(daemon=True)

+    Alias to thread_utils.actor

   thread_utils.synchronized